My condolences go out to the family of George Floyd and to all the families of the unarmed Black people killed recently for absolutely no reason.

 My brother was getting married and was having his bachelor weekend in South Carolina.
 Myself, my main man Flip, and some of my brothers friends all made the drive to South Carolina.

 As we were in South Carolina, I noticed a state trooper trailing us.
-It’s sad that the first thought in my brain was, “Oh he’s gonna pull us over.”
+It’s sad that the first thought in my brain was, “Oh he’s going to pull us over.”

 After about 10 minutes of interrogation, two other police cruisers showed up.
 The dead black brother on CNN thought became even more real at this point.